rburkholder/simulant/README.md

 The current active project in this bundle is 'Jackson', which is meant be used for projective scenarios.
-At this point, it can project to multiple displays, it uses OpenGL for rendering, uses LibAv to open run almost any video file (but doesn't play the audio track yet), offers interactive addition/removal of images and videos, with individual manual translation, scaling, and rotation capabilities.
+At this point, it can project to multiple displays, uses OpenGL for rendering, uses LibAv to open run almost any video file (but doesn't play the audio track yet), offers interactive addition/removal of images and videos, with individual manual translation, scaling, and rotation capabilities.
 The